compose/composeaddresstranslator/README.md

 	}
     // Set the address translator for this cluster to our ComposeAddressTranslator cluster.AddressTranslator = cat
+	// This seems to be necessary to avoid gocql attempting to fetch info from cluster about
+	// the seed node's external IP which fails with a warning. cluster.IgnorePeerAddr = true

     cluster.Keyspace = "test"
 	session, err := cluster.CreateSession()